sekizlipenguen/react-native-app-exit/README.md

 - On Android, this module uses `System.exit(0)` to force the application to close.

 ### iOS

-- On iOS, force-closing the app programmatically is not recommended by Apple, but this module implements a similar approach.
-Use it cautiously.
+- On iOS, force-closing the app programmatically is not recommended by Apple.
+This module provides a similar functionality, but it is advised to implement a confirmation alert before using this feature to ensure a better user experience.

 ---